mfrachet/create-frontend-framework/README.md

 div`Hello ${firstName} ${lastName} !`;
 ```

+Run the following command to check the result of such a bunch of code:

 ```shell
 $ node ./framework/element.js
 ```

-* Reducing to offer a clean string instead of the array
+We can see different arrays.
+Let's use de `Array.reduce` function to create a string with the previous code:

 ```javascript
 const div = (strings, ...args) =>